sftim/kubernetes-website/content/en/docs/tasks/job/fine-parallel-processing-work-queue.md

 <!-- overview -->

-In this example, we will run a Kubernetes Job with multiple parallel worker processes in a given pod.
+In this example, you will run a Kubernetes Job with multiple parallel worker processes in a given pod.

 In this example, as each pod is created, it picks up one unit of work